 ⚠️ Critical Warning:

-Some private universities offer programs that look attractive but lack strong accreditation or international recognition.
+Some private institutions advertise attractive programs but may lack strong accreditation or international recognition.
+Always verify official recognition before applying.

 To verify recognition: